deliaBlue/FDP/README.md

 along with their unit tests.
 During the features addition and refactoring of the pipeline, several rules were added.
 To see the whole project along with the code modifications I made, refer to the [MIRFLOWZ][mirflowz] repository.
-Other project-related codes can be found in same repository branch `mirna_accounting` and in the [oligomap][oligomap] repository.
+Other project-related codes can be found in the same repository under the branch `mirna_accounting` and in the [oligomap][oligomap] repository.
 The former, was build from a `C++` script as a means to construct its [Bioconda][bioconda] package.